JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     ![](img/TheThingsNetwork/ttn-portal-decoder.png)

-4. We want to rearrange the order of the JSON elements.
+4. We also want to rearrange (convert) the order of the JSON elements.
 To rearrange the order we use the following function as the **converter** payload format:

     ```c
     function Converter(decoded, port) {